SGDInstitute/apollo/content/collections/pages/mblgtacc/policies.md

         content:
           -
             type: text
-            text: 'Every conference location is different and, often, policies governing aspects public life can also differ.
+            text: "Every conference location is different and, often, policies governing aspects public life can also differ.
 We work tirelessly to ensure each location is welcoming and know that some policies can impact attendees in unforeseen ways.
-Please be sure to review this year''s policies in advance of traveling to the conference. '
+Please be sure to review this year's policies in advance of traveling to the conference. "
       -
         type: heading
         attrs: